-Introduction to Global Health - Spring of MS1
+Introduction to Global Health - Fall of MS1

 On-Campus Engagement Opportunities

-The Global Health Journal Club is a student initiative designed to offer students an opportunity to discuss global health topics, including Global Mental Health, Climate Change, Gun Violence, Cancer, HIV/AIDS, Low Cost Technology Development, and Maternal and Child Health.
+The Global Health Journal Club is student and faculty led session designed to offer students an opportunity to discuss student-chosen global health topics, including neglected tropical diseases, global mental health, global climate change and health, global surgery, and Maternal and Child Health and more!